-These condensed interim financial statements have been prepared under the historical cost basis, except for financial instruments classified as available-for-sale ("AFS") and fair value through profit or loss ("FVTPL").
-These financial statements have been prepared under the accrual basis of accounting, except for cash flow information.
+These condensed consolidated interim financial statements have been prepared under the historical cost basis, except for financial instruments classified as available-for-sale and fair value through profit or loss ("FVTPL").
+These condensed consolidated interim financial statements have been prepared under the accrual basis of accounting, except for cash flow information.